plblum/jivs/docs/API/JivsServices/Logging.md

 1. Set the initial minLevel to Debug.
 2. Run your code.
 3. Review the log to identify characteristics you want to keep.
 4. Create one or more `OverrideMinLevelWhenRule objects` with those characteristics.
-[Documentation](http://jivs.peterblum.com/typedoc/interfaces/jivs-engine_Services_AbstractClasses_LoggerServiceBase.OverrideMinLevelWhenRule.html)
+[Documentation](http://jivs.peterblum.com/typedoc/interfaces/jivs-engine_Services_AbstractClasses_LoggingServiceBase.OverrideMinLevelWhenRule.html)
-5. Call the `LoggerService.overrideMinLevelWhen function` with each.
-[Documentation](http://jivs.peterblum.com/typedoc/interfaces/jivs-engine_Services_AbstractClasses_LoggerServiceBase.OverrideMinLevelWhenRule.html)
+5. Call the `LoggingService.overrideMinLevelWhen function` with each.
+[Documentation](http://jivs.peterblum.com/typedoc/interfaces/jivs-engine_Services_AbstractClasses_LoggingServiceBase.OverrideMinLevelWhenRule.html)
 6. Restore the minLevel to your normal setting.

 ### Logging content example with overrideMinLevelWhen